My Path to College Policies and Procedures

 Note: In the event of an emergency, individuals should contact the Department of Public Safety at (215) 751-8111 or X5555 (for on-campus emergencies only) or dial 911.

-All College employees are designated as Responsible Employees who are required to report to the Title IX Coordinator when they become aware of any alleged violation of the Policy affecting the College community.
+All College employees are designated as Responsible Employees who are required to report to the Director of Diversity, Equity and Inclusion and Title IX Coordinator when they become aware of any alleged violation of the Policy affecting the College community.

 Filing a report with one of the offices or departments designated above is strongly encouraged, however, anonymous reports may be made using the College’s EthicsPoint System (ethicspoint.com) or with the Department of Public Safety’s Online Reporting System, which may be accessed via the Department of Public Safety webpage on MyCCP (myccp.online/ safety-and-security/contact-safety-and-security).
 The College’s ability to investigate and resolve anonymous reports may be limited depending upon the amount of information provided.Investigation/Disciplinary Procedures